 "I believe that innovative video parts and videos, in general, are a great way of showing what skimboarding is all about, and an important way to get people stoked to try it out for themselves.
 I also see a lot of potential in skim camps, where kids can be introduced to the sport the right way," explains Prieß.

-How hard is it to be a professional skimboarder in our days?
+How hard is it to be a professional skimboarder these days?
 "It's as hard as in any other sport.
 Doing something professionally takes time, dedication, etc., no matter what it is that you're doing."